alsosteve/caps/README.md

     * I want to create an event-driven-system that gives me the ability to write code directly in response to events happening in real time.

 #### Credit and Collaboration
+> “I want to thank me for believing in me, I want to thank me for doing all this hard work.
+I wanna thank me for having no days off.
+I wanna thank me for never quitting.
+I wanna thank me for always being a giver and trying to give more than I receive.
+I wanna thank me for trying to do more right than wrong.
+I wanna thank me for being me at all times." - Snoop Dogg